What A Caregiver Agreement Is

 Uses of Caregiver Agreements

-Caregiver agreements are primarily used by people who want Medicaid to pay for care in a skilled nursing facility or for home care who want to transfer money to a family caregiver without a Medicaid transfer penalty.
+Caregiver agreements are primarily used by people who want Medicaid to pay for care in a skilled nursing facility, assisted living facility or for home care who want to transfer money to a family caregiver without a Medicaid transfer penalty.
 Caregiver agreements are also used to prevent ill will that may happen if a caregiver works without pay but is then left extra money in a will to compensate the time and services.

 Content of Caregiver Agreements